cokoyoh/awesome-links/README.md

 ## Awesome Links Project
-Fullstack app with Next.js, GraphQL, TypeScript,Prisma and PostgreSQL.
+Fullstack app where users can browse through a list of curated links and bookmark their favorite ones.

 ## Core
 - Data modeling using Prisma